2023 Informal Protest Procedures

 Your property value is important to us.
 We would like the opportunity to informally discuss any questions or concerns you may have about your notice of appraised value.

-About the Appraisal – The appraiser is required to appraise property at market value as of January 1st each year.
-The appraiser has applied generally accepted mass appraisal methods and techniques based upon the individual characteristics that affect the market value of your property.
+About the Appraisal – The appraisal district is required to appraise property at market value as of January 1st each year.
+The appraisal district has applied generally accepted mass appraisal methods and techniques based upon the individual characteristics that affect the market value of your property.

-During the Informal meeting, the appraisal staff member will review the property record and evidence supplied by the property owner.
-The appraisal staff may or may not change the Proposed Value.
+During the informal meeting, the appraisal staff member will review the property and evidence supplied by the property owner.
+The appraisal staff may or may not change the Value.

 You may choose one of two options as the result of the informal meeting:

 If you and the appraisal staff reach an agreement, you will finalize the property value by signing a settlement and waiver agreement.